 When The Maine Sportsman first hit newsstands four decades ago, we had no columns, just articles and an occasional short story, and the writers, editor and publisher aimed at a guiding format right from day one.
 Outdoor sports offer participants fun and more fun, and the finished product should capture that joy, while touching upon where-to-go, localized how-to, outdoors politics, current trends and more sandwiched between short, crisp images that put the readers there to feel the excitement.
 In the mid-1970s, this publication began publishing more and more columns and less free-lance articles, but we continued with the same plan that has carried on until this day.

-Here’s a bit from our July 2014 issue:
+Here’s a bit from our August 2014 issue:

 August Issue Tackles Topics from Fun Sports to Serious Politics

 The Maine Sportsman’s August issue offers topics galore, including Will Lund’s “Sporting Environment,” a wonderful piece about an 8,000-acre purchase of land near Cold Stream that protects brook trout habitat and deer-wintering yards.

 On the opposite end of the spectrum, Tom Seymour and Steve Vose enlighten readers about a new invader to Maine, European red (fire) ants, bad news when they bite folks. …Talk about contrasts, and between the extremes.

 Bryan Emerson of Groveton, New Hampshire begins a new column this month entitled “Northern New Hampshire,” and tells readers about a hot spot to fish for northern pike, while William Clunie in the “Rangeley Region” and “Androscoggin River Valley” impresses trout-and-salmon anglers with the importance of finding cold water in the eighth month, where salmonids concentrate to avoid warmer temperatures.